-- 1. (A) General procedure.
-Under former law, any qualified elector who met any of the following qualifications was permitted to vote by absent voter's ballots (R.C.
-3509.02(A) and 3509.08(A) and (B)(1)): - 62 years of age or older; - Employment as a full-time fire-fighter, full-time peace officer, or full-time provider of emergency medical services, that may have prevented the elector from voting at the elector's polling place on the day of an election; - A member of the organized militia serving on active duty within Ohio and unable to vote on election day due to that active duty; - Absence from the polling place on the day of an election because of the entry of the elector or a member of the elector's family into a hospital for surgical or medical treatment; - Confinement in a jail or workhouse under sentence for a misdemeanor or while awaiting trial on a felony or misdemeanor charge; - Unable to vote on election day due to observance of the elector's religious belief; - Absence from the county in which the elector's voting residence was located on the day of an election; - Physical disability, illness, or infirmity.
+- 62 years of age or older; - Employment as a full-time fire-fighter, full-time peace officer, or fulltime provider of emergency medical services, that may prevent the elector from voting at the elector's polling place on the day of an election: - A member of the organized militia serving on active duty within Ohio and unable to vote on election day due to that active duty; - Absence from the polling place on the day of an election because of the entry of the elector or a member of the elector's family into a hospital for surgical or medical treatment; - Confinement in a jail or workhouse under sentence for a misdemeanor or while awaiting trial on a felony or misdemeanor charge; - Unable to vote on election day due to observance of the elector's religious belief; - Absence from the county in which the elector's voting residence is located on the day of an election; - Physical disability, illness, or infirmity.

-Former law also provided that the Secretary of State, an employee of the Secretary of State, a member or employee of a board of elections, a person hired by a board of elections to work at the board's office temporarily for a specific election, or a polling place official, who was a qualified elector was permitted to vote by absent voter's ballots (R.C.
+Existing law also provides that the Secretary of State, an employee of the Secretary of State, a member or employee of a board of elections, a person hired by a board of elections to work at the board's office temporarily for a specific election, or a polling place official, who is a qualified elector is permitted to vote by absent voter's ballots (R.C.
 3509.02(C)).

-Formerly, when applying in writing to the director of elections of the elector's county of residence to vote by absent voter's ballots, an elector was required, among other things, to state the reason for the elector's absence from the polls on election day (R.C.
+When applying in writing to the director of elections of the elector's county of residence to vote by absent voter's ballots, an elector is required, among other things, to state the reason for the elector's absence from the polls on election day (R.C.
 3509.03, first paragraph).
-As under continuing law, the director of elections was required to provide to the elector an identification envelope with the requested absent voter's ballots, which the elector had to complete and sign.
-The identification statement on the envelope also listed the previously described qualifications under which an elector formerly could vote absent voter's ballots and required the elector to identify which qualification applied (R.C.
+The director of elections is required to provide to the elector an identification envelope with the requested absent voter's ballots, which the elector must complete and sign.
+The identification statement on the envelope also lists the previously described qualifications under which an elector may vote absent voter's ballots and requires the elector to identify which qualification applies (R.C.
 3509.04).